$SU(\infty)$ Quantum Gravity and Cosmology: Classical Geometry as an Effective Path in the Hilbert Space

-In the framework of \sqgr~consider an infinitesimal variation of the state of subsystems after tracing out the contribution of internal symmetries, that is $\hvarrho_\infty \rightarrow\hvarrho_\infty + d\hvarrho_\infty$.
-Assume that the clock, its time parameter $t$, measured time $T$, and the corresponding evolution superoperator $\hat{\lm}_\infty$ are such that equality in the QSL (\ref{ineqgen}) is achieved: \be \llangle \sqrt{{\tt g}_{tt}} \rrangle^2 dT^2 = \dm^2 [\hvarrho_\infty, \hvarrho_\infty + d\hvarrho_\infty] \equiv ds^2 \ee Although (\ref{infdensity}) shows that $\hvarrho_\infty$, $d\hvarrho_\infty$, and thereby the r.h.s. of (\ref{separation}) are characterized by continuous parameters $x \in \Xi$, it also demonstrates that they are independent of $\Xi$'s parameterization.
-Therefore, the introduced parameter $s$ and its variation $ds$ depend only on the state and its variation - see appendices of~\cite{hourisqgr} for explicit description of $ds$ for QSL examples mentioned above.
-For this reason and because of the geometric interpretation of QSL's, $s$ is analogous to the affine separation in the classical spacetime.
-In fact, it is indeed the affine separation for geometry of the space of density matrices~\cite{qmspeedgeomopen,qmspeedgeomgen0}.
+In the framework of \sqgr,~consider an infinitesimal variation of the state of subsystems after tracing out the contribution of internal symmetries, that is, $\hvarrho_\infty \rightarrow\hvarrho_\infty + d\hvarrho_\infty$.
+Assume that the clock, its time parameter $t$, measured time $T$, and the corresponding evolution superoperator $\hat{{\mathcal L}}_\infty$ are such that, in the QSL in (\ref{ineqgen}), equality is achieved: \be \llangle \sqrt{{\tt g}_{tt}} \rrangle^2 dT^2 = {\mathcal D}^2 [\hvarrho_\infty, \hvarrho_\infty + d\hvarrho_\infty] \equiv ds^2 \ee Although (\ref{infdensity}) shows that $\hvarrho_\infty$, $d\hvarrho_\infty$, and, thereby, the r.h.s. of (\ref{separation}) are characterized by continuous parameters $x \in \Xi$, it also demonstrates that they are independent of $\Xi$'s parameterization.
+Therefore, the introduced parameter $s$ and its variation $ds$ depend only on the state and its variation ---see the appendices in~\cite{hourisqgr} for an explicit description of $ds$ for the QSL examples mentioned above.
+For this reason (and because of the geometric interpretation of QSLs), $s$ is analogous to the affine separation in the classical spacetime.
+In fact, it is indeed the affine separation for the geometry of the space of density matrices~\cite{qmspeedgeomopen,qmspeedgeomgen0}.